vanilladucky/ModelExploration/README.md

 ![image](https://github.com/vanilladucky/ModelExploration/blob/main/images/modelflow.png)

-* Prepares datatset by takeing care of categorical feature by one-hot-encoding and numerical feature by scaling.
+* Prepares datatset by taking care of categorical feature by one-hot-encoding and numerical feature by scaling.
-* Fits the engineered dataset on myriad of Scikit-Learn models.
+* Automatically fits the engineered dataset on myriad of Scikit-Learn models.
 * Depending on what metric you want to observe, will plot you a colorful comparison of metrics of different models.

 ## Future Improvements